 General building.
 We expect this market will exhibit significant strength in the next several years.
-ENR reports that \$22.9 billion in revenue was earned by the top-500 design firms in 2005 from general building.
+ENR reports that \$16.5 billion in revenue in 2006 was earned by the top-500 design firms from general building, a 21.3% increase over the \$13.6 billion in revenue generated in 2005 from general building.
 General building includes the construction of commercial buildings, office complexes, schools, hotels and correctional facilities.
 The U.S. Department of Commerce projected in late 2006 that commercial construction spending would increase 11% in 2006 and rise another 10% during 2007 to reach \$90 billion, that education construction spending would rise 7% in 2006 and rise another 5% in 2007 to reach \$88.3 billion, that office construction would rise 15.1% in 2006 and rise another 11.8% in 2007 to reach \$61.4 billion and that lodging construction would rise 50% in 2006 and increase an additional 14.7% in 2007 to approach \$22.6 billion.
+In addition, FMI Corp. projects that non-residential building construction revenues (excluding transportation construction revenues) will grow 9.2% in 2007, 8.6% in 2008, 8.2% in 2009 and 7.7% in 2010.
 Demand for commercial construction is driven by several factors, including lower commercial vacancy rates, greater investor interest in office and other commercial properties, low domestic unemployment rates, and historically low interest rates.